Traditional Lunar New Year Foods for the Year of the Ox

-More Good Luck Dishes for Chinese Lunar New Year
+More Good Luck Dishes for Chinese New Year

 Good luck dishes are also chosen based on homonyms — words that either are spelled the same or sound the same as other words.
 Fish (yu) is served because it sounds similar to the Chinese word for plenty; whole fish represents abundance.
 Turnips are cooked because their name (cai tou) also means "good luck."